UK Emissions Trading Scheme

 The UK Emissions Trading Scheme (UK ETS) is the carbon emission trading scheme of the United Kingdom.
 It is cap and trade and came into operation on 1 January 2021 following the UK's departure from the European Union.
 The cap is reduced in line with the UK's 2050 net zero commitment.

+Carbon Price Support (CPS) is an additional tax, paid by electricity generation companies that use fossil fuels, introduced in 2013 in response to the low prices then on the European Union Emissions Trading System.

 Phase 1: 2021 to 2025

 Although initially somewhat similar to the earlier UK participation in the European Union Emission Trading Scheme (EU ETS), there are differences.
 The initial cap is 5% lower than the UK’s share under phase four of the EU ETS.

 Price stabilisation

-The auction reserve price is £22 per tonne, and the government intends legislating for measures to limit price spikes.
+The auction reserve price is £22 per tonne, which is the minimum to be paid at auction.

 Coverage

 The UK ETS is initially limited to internal flights, electricity generation and industries which use a lot of energy: but the scheme will be expanded.